Greg Errico: Legacy

-Errico's intricate drumming, particularly with Sly & the Family Stone, has been sampled on hundreds of occasions by hip hop producers over the years.
+Errico's intricate drumming, particularly with Sly & the Family Stone, has been sampled on a multitude of recordings by hip hop producers over the years.

+Errico appears in two recent documentaries, "Summer of Soul" and "Sly Lives."

+Personal life

+Errico was born and grew up in San Francisco, California.
+Errico relocated to Las Vegas in 2023, and continues to play and produce.

-A 2014 scientific paper states that Errico is the musician with the highest degree and Pagerank centralities, and the second highest Eigenvector centrality, of all musicians of all time.
+A 2014 scientific paper states that Errico is the musician with the highest degree and PageRank centralities, and the second highest Eigenvector centrality, of all musicians of all time.